back-2-hack/B2H-E-S/README.md

-# B2H Error Solving
+# Error Solver

- B2H Error Solving
+ Error Solver

 Many Linux users have this type of error : <br><br>
 E : Unable to locate package <br>